-ways to avoid it, most sites will suggest taking Dramamine.
+When you research how to avoid seasickness, most sites will suggest taking Dramamine.
 Everyone claims how helpful it is and how it cures nausea in a few short hours.
-However, what happens if your body doesn’t exactly react the normal way to Dramamine?
-A will literally feel like he got hit by a bus and will be knocked out for hours after taking just one pill – I can remember one time when he fell asleep during dinner, eyes shut, brain a million miles away.
-As a result of his reaction to Dramamine and Bonine (another drug), we’ve had to improvise and figure out different ways to deal with seasickness while aboard the ship.
+However, what happens if your body doesn’t react the normal way to Dramamine?
+Andrew will literally feel like he got hit by a bus and will be knocked out for hours after taking just one pill – I can remember one time when he fell asleep during dinner, eyes shut, brain a million miles away.
+As a result of his reaction to Dramamine and Bonine (another seasickness med), we’ve had to improvise and figure out different ways to deal with seasickness while aboard the ship.
 This post couldn’t come at a better time either because we’re headed to the Caribbean once again this weekend, this time cruising with Celebrity!
-So without further ado, here are 10 all natural ways to prevent seasickness….
+So without further ado, here are 10 all natural ways to prevent seasickness.

 1) avoid alcohol & caffeine

 I know, I know.
 Asking someone to abstain from alcohol during a cruise is asking a whole lot.
 After all, most people cruise TO drink right?
 And what about that much needed dose of morning coffee?
 While abstaining 100% might not be completely realistic for you, try limiting yourself to only 1 drink per day, whether you choose alcohol or coffee.
-The very first cruise we took, A was downing coffee left and right (he is a coffee addict).
+The very first cruise we took, Andrew was drinking 3 cups of coffee a day because he loves the stuff.
 This was the cruise he felt most nauseous and dizzy on.
-For the second and third cruises, he had maybe one drink the entire week.
-Both trips he had basically no seasickness.
+For the second and third cruises, he had maybe one drink the entire week and both trips he was able to avoid seasickness for the most part.

 2) eat green apples

 This trick is a bit strange.
 I read a little about the science behind it and to summarize, green apples contain a lot of potassium which is great for dealing with seasickness.
-After discovering this tip, it was interesting to see all these bowls of green apples scattered throughout the ship.
+After discovering this tip, I kept on noticing all these bowls with green apples scattered about the ship.

 3) take ginger capsules